attilaberencsi/authgroups/README.md

 # Authorization Groups Helper Tool

-`THIS TOOL IS UNDER DEVELOPMENT, DO NOT USE YET FOR PRODUCTION USAGE.`
+`THIS TOOL IS UNDER DEVELOPMENT, DO NOT USE FOR PRODUCTION USAGE ALREADY.`

 Provides quick access to authorization groups and their usage.